AkshayAnurag/awesome-indian/CONTRIBUTING.md

         - Feel free to add badges for more than one platform, e.g. if a user has the same repository on GitHub and Gitlab, feel free to add both.
         - The reason to include these details is to encourage the visitor to engage with the repository. (*We strongly believe that the Indian tech community has a lot of talented individuals who can have a lot of impact.
 All we need is a bit of encouragement!*)
     - **Community**:
-        - Links to communities run by the author/company. **Supported**: Discord, Telegram, Reddit
+        - Links to communities run by the author/company. **Supported**: Discord, Telegram, Reddit, Twitter
         - For Discord servers, use the following markdown:
             - ```[![Discord](https://img.shields.io/discord/<DISCORD SERVER ID>?style=plastic&logo=discord&logoColor=5865F2&label=Discord&labelColor=white)](<LINK TO THE DISCORD SERVER>)```
             - **Required**: You need the Discord server ID in order to create the above [Shields.io](https://shields.io) badge. (*[Read this](https://shields.io/badges/discord) for instructions on how to get the server ID*)